VowpalWabbit/coba/docs/source/environments_101.rst

 .. code-block:: python

     from coba.environments import LambdaSimulation

     #Here is an example of a deterministic simulation

     contexts = [[1,2],[3,4],[5,6]]
     actions  = [1,4,7]

     #index increments from 0...n, it's provided for convenience and can be used or ignored.
     def context_generator(index):
         return contexts[index]

     def action_generator(index, context):
         return actions

     def reward_generator(index, context, action):
         return action * context[0] - action * context[1]

     env = [ LambdaSimulation(n_interactions=1000, context_generator, action_generator, reward_generator) ]

 It is also possible to create a stochastic LambdaSimulation.

 .. code-block:: python

    #Here is an example of a stochastic simulation, note the additional rng parameter provided to the generators
    #To indicate that the LambdaSimulation is stochastic the seed parameter must be passed when creating the LambdaSimulation as shown below

     contexts = [[1,2],[3,4],[5,6]]
     actions  = [1,4,7]

     def context_generator(index, rng):
         return rng.randoms(3)

     def action_generator(index, context, rng):
         return [ rng.randoms(3) for _ in range(4) ]

     def reward_generator(index, context, action, rng):
         return sum([ c*a for c,a in zip(context,action ]) + rng.random()/100

     env = [ LambdaSimulation(n_interactions=1000, context_generator, action_generator, reward_generator, seed=1) ]

 From Scratch
 -----------------------------------

 Finally if all the provide simulations above still do not meet the needs of your research you can easily create your own SimulatedEnvironment from scratch.
-Coba uses duck typing for SimulatedEnvironments so no inheritence or dependencies are needed.
+Coba uses duck typing for SimulatedEnvironments so no inheritance or dependencies are needed.
 One only needs to implement the protocol.
 Below is a very simple example.

 .. code-block:: python